Calum-Quinn/Master/Labo01/003_Questions.md

 There is no response from the ping when pinging the SSH server from our instance.
 There is no response from the ping when pinging the instance from the server either.

-After adding an inbound rule to the SSH server security group to allow ICMP traffic from our subnet (10.0.2.10/28), we got the following times when pinging the server from our instance: bitnami@ip-10-0-2-10:~$ ping 10.0.0.5
+After adding an inbound rule to the SSH server security group to allow ICMP traffic from our subnet (10.0.2.10/28) and an inbound rule on our instance to allow ICMP traffic from the SSH server, we got the following times when pinging the server from our instance: bitnami@ip-10-0-2-10:~$ ping 10.0.0.5
 PING 10.0.0.5 (10.0.0.5) 56(84) bytes of data.
 64 bytes from 10.0.0.5: icmp_seq=1 ttl=64 time=0.306 ms